-Host Interface: The host interface is the high-speed electrical interface for connecting the module to a host system via electrical high-speed lanes.
+Host Interface: The host interface is the high-speed electrical interface for connecting the module (or an application on a module) to a host system via electrical high-speed lanes.
 The requirements of a specific host interface are defined in the associated industry standard for that interface.
 See Section 6.1.